jhr1948/ArchiveXM/README.md

 | `FRONTEND_PORT` | 8743        | Web UI port              |
 | `BACKEND_PORT`  | 8742        | API port                 |
 | `DOWNLOAD_PATH` | ./downloads | Local download directory |

+### Reverse Proxy / M3U Playlist URLs

+This fork adds M3U playlist generation support.
+When using ArchiveXM behind a reverse proxy, configure the public-facing base URL so generated M3U entries point to the correct externally reachable address.

+This is useful when importing the generated M3U playlist into external players or IPTV clients that need to access ArchiveXM through a reverse proxy, custom domain, or HTTPS endpoint.

+Example use cases:

+* Accessing generated M3U playlists from another device on your network
+* Using ArchiveXM behind Nginx Proxy Manager, Traefik, SWAG, Caddy, or another reverse proxy
+* Generating playlist URLs that use a public hostname instead of a local container or LAN address
+* Supporting external players that need fully qualified stream URLs

 ### Ports